Terms and conditions of Sales

 Please read all these terms and conditions.

 1. These Terms and Conditions will apply to the purchase of the goods by you (the Customer or you).
-We are Feenee Ltd whose trading name is Sunderland Computer Repairs a company registered in England and Wales under number 05446962 whose registered office is at 20-22 Wenlock Road, London, NG1 7GU with email address firstname.lastname@example.org; telephone 01915641210; (the Supplier or us or we).
+We are Sunderland Computer Repairs which is a trading name used by Michael Whitehouse as a Sole Trader with the email address firstname.lastname@example.org; telephone 07453 676655.

 2. These are the terms on which we sell all Goods to you.
 By ordering any of the Goods, you agree to be bound by these Terms and Conditions.
 By ordering any of the Services, you agree to be bound by these Terms and Conditions.
 You can only purchase the Goods from the Website if you are eligible to enter into a contract and are at least 18 years old.